 By all accounts Hitler's accelerated rearmament of Germany through deficit spending beginning in 1937 did not seem to produce inflation (as Schacht had predicted) while Hitler's government still existed.

 This avoidance of inflation was accomplished through what one foreign commentator called Hitler's "bag of economic tricks" (Free Lance-Star, 29 April 1938).
 Among these "tricks" was deterrence of speculation, since hoarding of goods in anticipation of selling them at a higher price (on the black market) tends to force the prediction of a price-rise to come true.
-Public loyalty and the expectation that Hitler would eventually find a way to cover the deficit, and thus maintain the value of the Reichsmark in the long term, may have been the main factors in keeping the Reichsmark from losing value.
-By 1942 Hitler was intending to cover the deficit with minerals from conquered Soviet territory (and if Germany did not win the war, an unsound currency would be the least of her worries).
+Another trick was mandatory loans to the government, which allowed the government formally to issue payments without actually having the money in circulation.
+Public loyalty and confidence in Hitler must have been a crucial factor in enabling all of this to work.
+In the late 1930s there was a demand that Germany's overseas colonies be returned (which was, for example, included in Hitler's peace-offer of February 1940).
+This would have helped enormously with offsetting the deficit being generated at that time.
+By 1942 Hitler was intending to cover the deficit with minerals from conquered Soviet territory, but if Germany did not win the war, an unsound currency would be the least of her worries.

 It seems legitimate to say that if the quantity of money only temporarily outstrips production without causing a change in the perception of that money's value before the deficit is covered, then there was no inflation (which is to say, no devaluation).
 That is a justification of how Hitler used the word.

 Schacht says that Hitler's deficit spending caused inflation of the Reichsmark after the war, but really, how could he tell?
 The effects of Anglo-American bombing and postwar looting on Germany's productive capacity surely overshadowed entirely any imbalance between currency and production caused by a few years of deficit spending.